Oikio/clean-architecture-fe/readme.md

 # TODO:
 Fix HMR for RxJS
 Decide about namings (stateUpdater, intent and useCase should be devided)
-Observable type are wrong (they have all operators in types), fidn the solution
-Decide how flow of useCases, computedState, reactiveRules will work
 Add proper logging tools
 Add state, usCases and enhancers factories
 Decide how dependant useCases should work with each other